Ephreaym/Bot-Script/README.md

 Seize the opportunity to be part of the Bot Script revolution.
 OpenNox awaits, and with your feedback, we'll continue crafting an unparalleled gaming adventure.
 Let the games begin!

 ## Installation Guide
-1.)
-Make sure to host with with the latest release of OpenNox.
-You can get the latest release from: https://github.com/noxworld-dev/opennox/releases
+**1. Obtain OpenNox:** Host with the latest release of OpenNox, available at: https://github.com/noxworld-dev/opennox/releases

+**2. Download Bot Script:**
-2.)
-Download the Bot Script files from: https://github.com/Ephreaym/Nox-AI-script/tree/main Place the files into the map folder you'd like to host.
-For example: C:\Program Files (x86)\Nox\Maps\Estate\
+Access the Bot Script files here: https://github.com/Ephreaym/Nox-AI-script/tree/main Place the files into your desired map folder, e.g., C:\Program Files (x86)\Nox\Maps\Estate.

+**3. Host a Game with Bots:**
-3.)
-You can now host a game with bots enabled.
-If installed properly you'll get the following message on map launch: "Bot script installed succesfully!"
-Bots are currently only enabled for Capture the Flag and Team Arena.
-Bots are (for now) disabled in other game modes.
+Launch OpenNox and host a map on which you have the bots installed.
+Confirm a successful installation with the message: "Bot script installed successfully!"
+Currently, bots are enabled for Capture the Flag and Team Arena.

 ## Server commands

 You can change settings on demand in game through chat.
 Another possibility is editing the Bot Script files before launching the map, although this is not adviced.

 **Bot difficulty options:**
 - server hard bots